-- The investigation and complaint resolution proceedings will be completed within a time limit of forty calendar days.
-That time limit can be extended by the agreement of all parties. - The following activities will occur in the investigation: - Record.
-A written record of the investigation will be kept. - Notification of LEA.
-The LEA will be notified of the complaint within ten days of the complaint being filed. - o Resolution at LEA.
-The LEA will then initiate its local complaint procedures in an effort to first resolve the complaint at the local level. - Report by LEA.
-Within thirty days of the complaint being filed, the LEA, will submit a written summary of the LEA investigation and complaint resolution.
-This report is considered public record and may be made available to parents, teachers, and other members of the general public. - Verification.
-Within ten days of receiving the written summary of a complaint resolution, the Department will verify the resolution of the complaint through an on-site visit, letter, and/or telephone call(s). - Appeal.
+The investigation and complaint resolution proceedings will be completed within a time limit of forty-five calendar days.
+That time limit can be extended by the agreement of all parties.

+The following activities will occur in the investigation:

+- 1. Record.
+A written record of the investigation will be kept. - 2.
+Notification of LEA.
+The LEA will be notified of the complaint within five days of the complaint being filed. - 3.
+Resolution at LEA.
+The LEA will then initiate its local complaint procedures in an effort to first resolve the complaint at the local level. - 4.
+Report by LEA.
+Within thirty-five days of the complaint being filed, the LEA will submit a written summary of the LEA investigation and complaint resolution.
+This report is considered public record and may be made available to parents, teachers, and other members of the general public. - 5.
+Verification.
+Within five days of receiving the written summary of a complaint resolution, the Department will verify the resolution of the complaint through an on-site visit, letter, or telephone call(s).

+6. Appeal.
 The complainant or the LEA may appeal the decision of the Department to the U.S. Department of Education.

-8. How are complaints related to equitable services to private school children handled differently?
+8. How are complaints related to equitable services to nonpublic school children handled differently?

-• If the complaint is an LEA is not providing equitable services for private school children, in addition to the procedures listed in number 7 above, the complaint will also be filed with the U.S. Department of Education, and they will receive all information related to the investigation and resolution of the complaint.
+In addition to the procedures listed in number 7 above, complaints related to the equitable services will also be filed with the U.S. Department of Education, and they will receive all information related to the investigation and resolution of the complaint.
 Also, appeals to the United States Department of Education must be filed no longer than thirty days following the Departments' resolution of the complaint (or its failure to resolve the complaint).